okkotsu1/Yoga-Pose-Detection/README.md

 - **Threading**: Adjust `NUM_WORKERS` based on your CPU cores
 - **Memory**: Large datasets may require caching to disk (already implemented)
 - **Mediapipe Version**: Ensure compatible version for consistent landmark detection

-## 📄 License

-This project is provided for educational and research purposes.

 ## 👏 Acknowledgments